gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~`--offline` fails build if plugin is not cached~~
 - ~~cached resolution by previous version is used~~

-## Story: ~~Error message for unknown plugin or plugin version includes link to relevant human search interfaces~~

-The “not found” responses from the portal include an arbitrary message.
-This should be displayed to the user, as it can provide more information.

-e.g. when a plugin is not found, the URL of the search interface can be displayed.
-When a particular version is not found, the URL for the plugin can be displayed (which provides the available versions)

-### Test Coverage

-- ~~When a plugin is not found, the message provided by the resolution service is displayed~~
-- ~~When a plugin version is not found, the message provided by the resolution service is displayed~~

 ## Story: Make new plugin resolution mechanism public

 Story is predicated on plugins.gradle.org providing a searchable interface for plugins.